 Biological impacts to wetlands and other aquatic resources due to VTA’s Freight Railroad Relocation Project was mitigated on Upper Penitencia Creek within Alum Rock Park in the City of San José.
 The mitigation included the removal of a critical fish passage barrier that blocked access to potential habitat for threatened steelhead populations, repair of a rill that caused erosion issues near the fish barrier, and the expansion of floodplain on the east back immediately downstream of a historical foot bridge.

 |Phase I||Phase II|

 VTA is required by state and federal environmental guidelines to monitor and report VTA’s BART Silicon Valley Program commitments to prevent and/or mitigate potential environmental impacts.
 The BART Silicon Valley Berryessa Extension Environmental Management System is implemented through a combination of formal procedures, which require regular monitoring and reporting on how well VTA is fulfilling environmental commitments.

 Compliance reporting includes the following key elements:

 In an effort to monitor, report, and communicate all environmental commitments, VTA has developed an Environmental Impact Compliance and Reporting (EICR) matrix for the project to enable tracking of all of the above topical areas comprehensively.
 The matrix documents the environmental issue, mitigation measure, implementation timeframe, and responsibility and oversight.

-The EICR matrix will be updated as needed by VTA and project contractors, for federal and state environmental updates, and reported online for progress tracking.
+The EICR matrix will be updated as needed by VTA and project contractors, for federal and state environmental updates.
 The mitigation measures, to which the Federal Transit Administration (FTA) and VTA committed in the Record of Decision (ROD), may not be withdrawn or substantially changed from the project without express written approval by FTA.

 During the environmental process for Phase II commitments to prevent and/or mitigate potential environmental impacts will be identified.
 VTA will monitor and report on the Phase II commitments in order to ensure environmental compliance.